 I am a little fish in a big pond.
 Many of my kids friends joined the military right out of high school.
 My dad was a Korean war vet & my brother served in the Air Force.
 If I had it to do over, I would have joined the Air Force when I got out of high school.

 I was honored to help out when I was asked to join Tampa Bay Troop Support in their venture to send stuff from home to our soldiers away from home.
 Through this great group of people I have made some terrific friends, on both sides of the shipping line.
 I love being a small part of this wonderful group!
 If not for the men & women who sign their lives away, (and their families who support that decision) for our freedom, we would not be able to enjoy the lives we live.

 It means so much to those overseas to get mail.
-We have got letters, videos and emails thanking us for doing what we do.
+We have got letters, videos, and emails thanking us for doing what we do.
 We should be the ones thanking them.
 If you ever see a veteran, please say thank you to them.
-I may be a kid, but I understand how much this means to them.
+I may be young, but I understand how much this means to them.
 I know that we live in America, a free country.
 One thing that most of us know is that Freedom isn’t Free.
-I have full intentions on serving my country as USAF.
+I have full intentions on serving my country as USAF one day.
 Thank You to all Veterans and all of those who are serving our country.

 Many years ago in a land far away…oh wait wrong story.
 I have had the pleasure of calling David my friend since the second grade.
 One evening David and I were talking and he mentioned sending a few boxes of treats to the troops serving in Iraq.
 Instantly I knew I had to help.
 We ended up sending 4 or 5 boxes and the rest is history.
-Guess you could say I have been involved with Tampabay Troop Support from the beginning.
-Now at every packing event, I get to send one special box to my son Matthew!
+Guess you could say I have been involved with Tampa Bay Troop Support from the beginning.
+I even sent packages to my son Matthew in the Navy!